 |Progression Plan Link||View Program of Study|

-Our program emphasizes strong professional and presentational skills that enable our students to communicate effectively to diverse academic, professional and public audiences, and supports interdisciplinary and innovative applications of anthropology to research problems.
+Our program emphasizes strong professional and presentational skills that enable our students to communicate effectively to diverse academic, professional and public audiences, and supports interdisciplinary and innovative applications of anthropology to applied problems.
 We value and support inquiry that connects theory and practice and that uses each domain to explore and refine the other.

 Our departmental mission integrates scientific and humanistic approaches to the study of people and culture.
 We enlist past, present, and future perspectives on the human condition to inform our two goals: